UCF/Provost-Bootstrap/readme.markdown

 * e.g., [publication name="Where are the robots Magazine"]

 ### [person-picture-list]
-* Similar to [person-list], but also outputs thumbnails for each Person.

-### [post-type-search]
-* Outputs a list of People with thumbnails, person names, and job titles.
+* Similar to [person-list], but outputs a list of People with thumbnails, person names, and job titles.
 * If a person's description is available, a link to the person's profile will be outputted.
 If a thumbnail for the person does not exist, a default 'No Photo Available' thumbnail will display.
 * An optional row_size parameter is available to customize the number of rows that will display, in addition to the other filter parameters available to the person-list shortcode.

+### [post-type-search]
+* Generates a searchable list of posts.
+Post lists are generated in alphabetical order and, by default, by category and post title.
+Posts can be searched by post title and any tags assigned to the post.
+See the Theme Help section on shortcodes for more information.